 - 3.33 Accordingly, areas which presently have a net export of waste have, or are, moving to a position whereby they deal with more of their own waste.
-Likewise, areas that historically and presently have a net import of waste (such as the Cambridgeshire-Peterborough Plan area) should see such net import significantly reduced.
-In providing for waste management facilities the intention, therefore, of this Local Plan is to determine the likely waste arising that will occur, and set out the identified needs of the plan area as a whole in relation to waste management capacity in order to achieve net self-sufficiency, and at the same time drive waste up the waste hierarchy. - 3.34 There is, however, one exception to the above net self-sufficiency 'rule'.
+Likewise, areas that historically and presently have a net import of waste (such as the Cambridgeshire-Peterborough plan area) should see such net import significantly reduced.
+In providing for waste management facilities the intention, therefore, is for this Local Plan to determine the likely waste arising that will occur, and set out the identified needs of the plan area as a whole in relation to waste management capacity, in order to achieve net self-sufficiency, and at the same time drive waste up the waste hierarchy. - 3.34 There is, however, one exception to the above net self-sufficiency 'rule'.
 National policy requires the Plan to consider the need for additional waste management capacity of more than local significance.
-The adopted London Plan identifies household and commercial & industrial waste to be exported, and the East of England is specifically listed as the main destination for this waste partly owing to its proximity.
-Whilst some of London's waste is received at waste treatment facilities within the plan area, at present the majority is disposed to non-hazardous (including SNRHW) landfill which is the matter with which the Plan is most concerned given the limited void space and pressures on such capacity.
+The adopted London Plan identifies household and commercial & industrial waste to be exported, and the East of England is specifically listed as the main destination for this waste, partly owing to its proximity.
+Whilst some of London's waste is received at waste treatment facilities within the plan area, at present the majority is disposed to non-hazardous (including SNRHW) landfill which is the matter with which the Plan is most concerned given the limited void space and pressures on such capacity. - 3.35 The adopted London Plan sees household and C&I waste exports to the East of England gradually reducing from current rates (estimated at 3.449Mt in 2015) and ceasing completely in 202611.
+In 2015 0.079Mt of household and C&I waste was received from London WPAs at non-hazardous (including SNRHW) landfill sites within the plan area.
+Although London is moving towards net self-sufficiency in this respect, the intent of the adopted London Plan still needs to be taken into account.
+Therefore some provision for the landfill of some of London's household and C&I waste is made in the early part of the plan period of this Local Plan (albeit in reality this may be waste which is displaced from other WPAs in the East of England region which are closer to London, with such counties being the likely actual destination for London's residual waste).
+Our Waste Needs Assessment (WNA) has factored in an appropriate amount of London's non-apportioned household and C&I waste continuing to be imported into the plan area, and consequently has been factored into our calculations to determine the 'capacity gap' for each waste stream.